DTV – Roman Yampolskiy on AI superintelligence, human extermination and simulation theory

 Most people are religious.

-Most people believe in a superintelligent being, they believe it's a temporary world.
+They believe it's a temporary world.

 So the default for humans around the world is not atheism.

-That's already a given.
+That's already a game.

-Most don't have high probability like I do, but 10, 20% is very common for philosophers for many Silicon Valley billionaires, for example.
+Most don't have high probability like I do, but 10, 20% is very common for philosophers, for many Silicon Valley billionaires, for example.

-Okay, that that's good to know.
+Okay, that's good to know.

-But the follow-up to that is why, but about AI, for example, the the idea that AI is very likely to destroy humanity.
+But the follow-up to that is why, but about AI, for example, the idea that AI is very likely to destroy humanity.

-Now, Nobel Prize winner, founder of machine learning, Turing award winners, all in agreement with me.
+Now, Nobel Prize winner, founder of machine learning, Turing Award winners, all in agreement with me.

-That's the modern state of the art thinking in this space.
+That's the modern state-of-the-art thinking in this space.

 It's the same thing.

-So you are you saying that there's a suicide cult type of attitude among humans anyway, and that's why they're pursuing machines that will kill us?
+So are you saying that there's a suicide cult type of attitude among humans anyway, and that's why they're pursuing machines that will kill us?

 At the level of humanity, we are kind of doing things which are less likely to lead us to not going extinct, yes?

-Okay, that's I was not hoping to hear that today, Roman, but uh I thank you for being honest about it.
+Okay, that's I was not hoping to hear that today, Roman, but I thank you for being honest about it.

-Um Todd, you want to jump in?
+Todd, you want to jump in?

 Because I'm trying to sort this out.